ulflulfl/hints/ptouch/P-Touch-Editor-Windows.md

 * Dialogs can't be closed by pressing the ESC key.
 * The "Home" dialog doesn't remember the last selected label and always starts at the top of a looong list.

+> :bulb: Use the "Electrical/Network" mode (File > Option... > Mode) if you want to get the full range of electricians label designs.

 ## Conclusion
-Having a long list of label designs to choose from (incl. electricians labels) and a print preview is nice.
+:+1: Having a long list of label designs to choose from (incl. electricians labels) and a print preview is nice.

-The PT-P710BT can't be connected over Bluetooth, so each time I want to print, I need to deal with the fiddly micro USB port of the printer.
+:-1: The PT-P710BT can't be connected over Bluetooth, so each time I want to print, I need to deal with the fiddly micro USB port of the printer.

 Although the software feels a bit "uncomfortable" here and there, it does its job.